Google Australia workers join global walkout

-Staff at Google Australia’s headquarters in Pyrmont, Sydney today staged a walkout in protest of the company’s “workplace that doesn’t work for everyone,” in particular women and minority groups.
+Staff at Google Australia’s headquarters in Pyrmont, Sydney staged a walkout on Friday in protest of the company’s “workplace that doesn’t work for everyone,” in particular women and minority groups.

 Around 200 Sydney workers gathered at Metcalfe Park carrying signs reading “Ignorance is not an excuse” and “Not OK Google”.